Soldier of Orange: Plot

 Erik sees Alex marching in a departing military parade of the Waffen-SS.
 Later, Erik is also captured.
 Jan tells him, based on his interrogator's comment, that a Van der Zanden in London betrayed them.
 Jan, who resists interrogation, is executed on the Waalsdorpervlakte dunes.
-Robby's radio is discovered, and he is forced to work for the Gestapo by their threat of deporting Esther, a Jew, to a Polish labour camp.
+Robby's radio is discovered, and he is forced to work for the Gestapo by their threat of deporting Esther, a Jew, to a labour camp.

 Erik and Guus flee for London on the Swiss cargo ship St. Cergue.
 In London, Erik meets Van der Zanden (modelled after general François van 't Sant) and tries to kill him.
 However he is not a traitor, but head of the Dutch Central Intelligence Service and a private secretary to Queen Wilhelmina.
 Guus begins an affair with Susan, a secretary in British intelligence.
 Erik and Guus agree to rescue resistance leaders for post-war roles.
 Guus is taken ashore and meets the leaders.
 As Guus' radio has been damaged by seawater, they use Robby to contact London.

 Erik then follows to arrange Guus and the resistance leaders' departure by sea.
 However, Robby has infiltrated the group and so the Germans have followed them.
 Erik sees Robby with them and tries unsuccessfully to warn them.
 After ducking into the beach mansion party for cover, seeing Alex and dancing ballroom tango with him, Erik meets the others on the beach.
 When Robby realises Erik knows about his collaboration, he fires a signal flare.
 Despite German warnings, the group tries to flee but the leaders are killed.
 Guus escapes by swimming, but only Erik reaches the ship.

 Guus later shoots Robby in the street.
 He flees, but is caught and guillotined.
 On the Eastern Front, Alex is killed in a latrine by a hand grenade from a boy he had mocked when the boy begged for food.
 Erik becomes an RAF bomber pilot and is later appointed aide to Queen Wilhelmina, and accompanies her home.
 Erik finds that Dutch citizens have cut off Esther's hair as punishment for her and Robby's collaboration.
 She says she bears no grudge.
 Finally, Erik celebrates the end of the war with a fellow student, Jacques ten Brinck, who also survived.